Capital Gain Exemption

 Capital Gains

-Eligible company or startup should utilize the amount of subscription for purchase of new assets
+– Eligible companies or startups should utilize the amount of subscription for the purchase of new assets

 File Your ITR for